datalad-handbook/book/docs/basics/101-115-symlinks.rst

    First of all, the ``tree`` equivalent provided by :term:`conda`\s ``m2-base`` package doesn't list individual files, only directories.
    And, secondly, even if you list the individual files (e.g., with ``ls -l``), you would not see the :term:`symlink`\s shown below.
    Due to insufficient support of symlinks on Windows, git-annex does not use them.
-   Please read on for a basic understanding of how git-annex usually works -- a Windows-Workaround at the end of this section will then highlight the difference in functionality on Windows.
+   Please read on for a basic understanding of how git-annex usually works -- a Windows Wit at the end of this section will then highlight the difference in functionality on Windows.

 .. runrecord:: _examples/DL-101-115-101
    :language: console